locallycompact/shakebook/notes/00-Introduction.md

 # Hello World

 Shakebook is a robust documentation generator powered by shake, pandoc, latex, slick, inline-r, diagrams and dihaa, designed for gitlab-ci.
+Shakebook is "open-hood", meaning there's no api surface.
+Everything you need is in the Shakefile and the supporting periphery.

 This example is powered by [this template repository](https://gitlab.com/zenhaskell/shakebook) and deployed with gitlab pages.
 To use it simply fork the repository on gitlab and the ci will take care of the rest.

 You can use the same markdown to generate an [html copy](index.html), [pdf copy](book.pdf), or [slides](slides.pdf).

 # Features